konopkalab/understanding_resilience_in_sca6/README.md

-# understanding_resilience_in_sca6
+# Understanding resilience in SCA6
-Understanding resilience in SCA6
+This repository hosts the code used for bulk RNA-seq data analysis.